 This is a really effective way of forcing concentration when you’re giving instructions.

-3. No Going on Banned Websites
+3. No Going on Websites that are not Approved

 This rule can be a catch-all for preventing the distractions of endless (and unrelated) internet searches.